Manuel Tinio: 1901

 The first month of 1901 began inauspiciously with the capture of Gen. Tinio's arsenal at Barbar on January 29, 1901.

 The following month, on February 19, 1901, Brigadier Gen. James Franklin Bell came into the picture.
 Gen. Young turned over the command of the First District, Department of Northern Luzon to him.
-It is this General Bell who would later gain notoriety for his ‘re-concentration’ methods in the southern Tagalog provinces right after his stint in the North.
+It is this General Bell who would later gain notoriety for his "re-concentration" methods in the southern Tagalog provinces right after his stint in the North.

 Determined to continue the same policy of repression, Gen. Bell, with an additional 1,000 men, ordered his forces to pursue, kill and wipe out the insurrectos.
 Food supplies were destroyed to prevent them from reaching the guerrillas.
 Inasmuch as the barrios were supplying rice from the recent harvests to the guerrillas, whole populations were evacuated to town centers within 10 days of notification.
 Noncompliance resulted in the burning of the whole barrio.
 Even some interior towns were completely evacuated, while others, like Magsingal and Lapog were surrounded by stockades to prevent the revolutionaries from infesting them.

 On February 26, Gen. Tinio attacked the Americans fortified in the convent of Sta.
 Maria.
 It was his last attack against American forces.

-The whole Ilocos was being laid waste and was in danger of starvation due to Gen. Bell's iron fisted policies.
+The whole Ilocos was being laid waste and was in danger of starvation due to Gen. Bell's ironfisted policies.
 The lack of supplies eventually forced hundreds of patriots to lay down their arms and return to their homes.
-By March the Brigade only had a few hundred soldiers left.
+By March the brigade only had a few hundred soldiers left.